-Fencers must meet the birth years in Table 2.5.1.
-There are no classification requirements.

-- B. Qualifying Path

-- Be on the Youth 10 National Point Standings at the regular fee entry deadline.

-- C. Seeding and Format
+- A. Eligibility (age, classification & must be a US Citizen or Permanent Resident) Fencers must meet the birth years in Table 2.5.1.
+There are no classification requirements. - B. Qualifying Path - Top 75% to a maximum of 90 individuals on the Youth 10 National Point Standings at the opening of registration with the remaining entries, to the maximum cap, selected by lottery. - c.
+Seeding and Format